 Remember that while these alternatives often provide a more comfortable experience for your pet, they typically require more planning, time, and financial investment than standard commercial flights.

 Alaska Airlines and American Airlines are often considered one of the most pet-friendly major carriers, allowing a variety of pets including dogs, cats, rabbits, and birds.
 For larger dogs, JSX and La Compagnie offer more accommodating policies.
+Keep in mind that dogs cannot sit in an emergency exit row of any airline.

 Fees range from $50 to $200 each way, depending on the airline and destination.
 International flights typically cost more than domestic routes.